SparxDev/noisy/README.md

 Now that you have initialized the class, you can start the sound with ``noisy.start()`` or stop it with ``noisy.stop()``.

 After you have started the sound, you can listen to a never-ending peeping sound that has a frequency of 400 Hz.
 Pretty boring, huh?
 That's why you can also change the frequency, volume and even the wave type.
 The wave can either be ``sine``, ``square``, ``sawtooth`` or ``triangle``.
 Pretty cool, huh?
-The JavaScript code would then look like that:
+The JavaScript code would then look like this:
 ```js
 var noisy = new Noisy({
   frequency: '600',